By Kylan Gibbs, CEO and Co-founder, Inworld AI

 Is Inworld AI HIPAA compliant?

 HIPAA compliance is a property of your overall system, not a single vendor.
-Inworld AI provides the infrastructure layer (Realtime TTS, Realtime STT, Realtime Router, Realtime API) with SOC 2 Type II, GDPR, on-premise deployment options, and BAAs available on enterprise contracts.
+Inworld AI provides the infrastructure layer (Realtime TTS, Realtime STT, Router, Realtime API) with SOC 2 Type II, GDPR, on-premise deployment options, and BAAs available on enterprise contracts.
 The overall HIPAA posture (covered entity status, your data flows, your access controls, your audit trail) is yours to maintain.
-For most healthtech use cases, SOC 2 + GDPR + on-prem is the right pattern.
+For patient intake use cases, SOC 2 + GDPR + on-prem is the right pattern.
+Note: patient intake is a use case for our infrastructure, not a primary vertical focus.

 Can I deploy patient intake voice AI on-premise?